ferrous-systems/embedded-trainings-2020/README.md

 The board has several switches to configure its behavior.
 The out of the box configuration is the one we want.
 If the above instructions didn't work for you, check the position of the on-board switches:

-NOTE: Directions assume you are holding the board "horizontally" with components (switches and button) facing up.
+These directions assume you are holding the board "horizontally" with components (switches and button) facing up.
 In this horizontal position you'll find one USB connector (J2) on the left edge, another USB connector (J3) on the bottom edge and 4 buttons on the bottom right corner.

 - Switch SW8, on the bottom edge left corner, is set to the ON position; this is the left position of the two possible positions
 - Switch SW9, to the right the left edge USB connector (J2), is set to the VDD position; this is the center position of the three possible positions

 ## Installation instructions

-> NOTE To be done *before* the workshop

 ### Base Rust installation